 1. Open your start menu by pressing on the Windows key on your keyboard or by left clicking the Windows icon at the bottom left corner of your screen.

 2. (If you are using Windows 8) you can jump this step to step 3.
-(If you are using Windows 10) Search for Control Panel, and click on the appropriate option.
-(You can either search for control panel in the main menu or simply type control panel in the search box.)
+(If you are using Windows 10/11) Search for Power & Sleep Settings, and click on the appropriate option.
+(You can either search for the power & sleeping in the main menu or simply type power settings in the search box.)

 3. Search for Power and select Power Options.

-4. On the next screen called Power Options, Select Choose what the power buttons do on the left hand side of the window.
+4. On the next screen called Power Options (or Power & Sleep Settings), Select Choose what the power buttons do on the left hand side of the window.

 5. On the Define power buttons and turn on password protection screen, look for your Shutdown settings.
 If they do not appear, click on Change settings that are currently unavailable next to the blue and yellow flag and take another look.